Now more than ever, we have customers asking if HEPA filters can filter out viruses.

 We cover this point in many of our other blogs but wanted to go into more detail in this blog.

-It would be rare to find an air purifier where the manufacturer will actually tell you the grade of HEPA filter they are using in their purifier according to a particular standard.
+It would be rare to find an air purifier where the manufacturer actually tells you the grade of HEPA filter they are using in their purifier according to a particular standard.
 This is because few air purifiers would pass efficiency testing to a particular recognised standard such as EN1822.
 Clean Air Delivery Rate (CADR) formulated by the

-. is a lower efficiency test and does not focus on ultrafine particles and therefore is not designed for commercial settings or efficiency on particles the size of viruses.
+. is a lower efficiency test and does not focus on ultra-fine particles; therefore, this rating system is not designed for commercial settings or the efficiency of particles the size of common viruses.

-What are the Types of HEPA filters?
+What are the Different Types and Efficiencies of HEPA Filters?

 Below is a chart of the different types of HEPA filters and their removal efficiencies according to EN 1822 standards (European and Australian Norm).
 Unfortunately, the term HEPA is used loosely because this wide classification covers everything from 85 - 99.99% efficiencies @ 0.3 microns.

 So when you purchase an air purifier, the big question is: are you buying one with 85% or 99.99% filtration and how would you know?
 Many air purifiers will advertise 99.95% efficiency without stating the micron size.
 The only way to really tell is to verify with the manufacturer if it's not clearly written in specifications.